Aldric-L/Generating-social-networks-utility-maximization/README.md

 ```
 Usage: ./SocialMatrixSimulation [options]
 Options:
   -R --rounds                                How many rounds?
   -S --simuls                                How many simulations?
   -O --optiGraph                             Should I compute optimal graph?
   -op --optiPrecision                        Precision of the optimal graph 1e{-x}?
+  -oi --optiIt                               Max.
+Iterations for finding the optimal graph
   -P --dimP                                  Dimension of the vector of personnality
   -m --memLength                             Length of the memory of past requests
   -s --greedyS                               Share of greedy individuals [0,100]
   -f --greedyF                               Frequency of the greedy bonus [0,100]
+  -d --scopeDepth                            Individuals' scope depth in the network
   -D --delta                                 Utility parameter
   -K --kappa                                 Utility parameter
   -G --gamma                                 Utility parameter
   -g --gammaDisp                             Dispersion of the utility parameter gamma
   -p --htroP                                 Enable/Disable the two groups of P
   -c --clearing                              Enable/Disable the clearing and decaying mechanism
   -C --clustering                            Enable/Disable the computing of clustering coefficients
   -t --checkLTCond                           Should we check the Love Triangle Condition
   -u --utFreq                                Frequency of the utility log
-  -l --log                          Should we log results?
+  -l --log                                   Select the log policy (NONE, NO_EDGES, ALL)
   -L --logPrefix                             Select a subfolder for registering logs
+  -lF --logSubFolder                         Create a subfolder for each simulation
+  -i --initDensity                           Initialization density factor [1,64]
-  -a --adjacencyFName               Import adjacency matrix from csv file
+  -A --adjacencyFName                        Import adjacency matrix from csv file
-  -c --compatibilityFName           Import compatibility matrix from csv file
+  -Co --compatibilityFName                   Import compatibility matrix from csv file
 ```

 Note: